centreon/centreon-archived/doc/en/user/object_management/service.rst

 In order to add a macro to a service, use **addMacro** action::

-  ./centreonConsole centreon-configuration:service:addMacro --service=service1 --host=Centreon-export --name=macro1name --value=macro1value --hidden=0
+  ./centreonConsole centreon-configuration:service:addMacro --service 'service1' --host 'Centreon-export' --name 'macro1name' --value 'macro1value' --hidden '0'

 Remove Macro
 ------------

 In order to remove a macro from a service, use **removeMacro** action::

-  ./centreonConsole centreon-configuration:service:removeMacro --service=service1 --host=Centreon-export --macro="macro1name"
+  ./centreonConsole centreon-configuration:service:removeMacro --service "service1" --host "Centreon-export" --macro "macro1name"

 Update Macro
 ------------

 In order to update a macro from a service, use **updateMacro** action::

-  ./centreonConsole centreon-configuration:service:updateMacro --service=service1 --host=Centreon-export --macro="macro1name" --value=macro1newvalue --name=macro1newname --hidden=1
+  ./centreonConsole centreon-configuration:service:updateMacro --service "service1" --host "Centreon-export" --macro "macro1name" --value "macro1newvalue" --name "macro1newname" --hidden "1"